cakemanager/docs/README.md

 Support
 -------

-For bugs about the documentation, please use the [issues](https://github.com/cakemanager/docs/issues) section of this repository.
+To get support about the documentation, please use the [issues](https://github.com/cakemanager/docs/issues) section of this repository.

 Contributing
 ------------